tuyenluong/note-repo/secondBrain/Java/JAVA - Class Structure.md

 	    - Yes, only one class in a Java file can be declared as public.
 If there's more than one public class, the compilation will fail.
 	- **If there's another class marked as public, it will not compile:**
 	    - Correct, having more than one public class in a Java file will result in a compilation error.

+---
+## Flash cards section

+What is a class in Java? ;; A class is a basic building block of every Java program, describing the parts and characteristics of objects.

+What is an object in Java? ;; An object is a realization of a class, often called an instance of the class.

+What is an instance in Java? ;; An instance is a single representation of a class, also known as an object.

+What is a reference in Java? ;; A reference is a variable that points to an object.

+What are the two main elements of Java classes? ;; Fields and methods.

+What are class variables? ;; Variables declared with the static keyword within a class, shared by all instances of the class.

+What are instance variables? ;; Variables declared within a class but outside any method, associated with an instance and having different values for each instance.

+What are local variables? ;; Variables declared within a method or block of code, limited in scope to that method or block.

+What are parameters in Java? ;; Variables declared in method declarations, used to receive values from the caller.

+What do methods in Java do? ;; Methods perform actions or operations on the state of the current instance of the class.

+What are the six components of a method declaration? ;; Modifier, return type or void, method name, parameter list in parentheses, exception list, and method body.

+What is a method signature in Java? ;; A combination of the method name and its parameter types.

+Does the method signature include the return type? ;; No, the return type is not part of the method signature.

+What is method overloading? ;; Defining multiple methods in the same class with the same name but different method signatures.

+What is the purpose of comments in Java? ;; To make the code more readable, ignored by the compiler.

+What are the three ways to comment out text in Java? ;; Single-line comments (//), block comments (/* ... _/), and Javadoc comments (/_* ... */).

+Is it good practice to have each class in its own .java file? ;; Yes, to enhance code organization and maintainability.

+Can you have multiple classes in one .java file? ;; Yes, but only one can be a top-level class.

+What is a top-level class in Java? ;; The main class in a .java file, often marked as public but not necessarily.

+What happens if the top-level class is marked as public? ;; The filename must match the class name.

+How many classes in a .java file can be marked as public? ;; Only one.
+If there's more than one, the compilation will fail.

+What will happen if there's another class marked as public in the same .java file? ;; The compilation will fail.